ninabarzh/broomstick/content/posts/compliance-email.md

     Nina, IT

 It doesn’t shame, it doesn’t threaten, it doesn’t blow up the inbox with corporate “penalty language.”
-It’s calm, practical, and human—people are far more likely to follow the instructions when their dignity survives intact.
+It’s calm, practical, and human, people are far more likely to follow the instructions when their dignity survives intact.